The global pandemic had a significant impact on how and what we

 crucial.
 A 3PL’s large customers have exacting requirements.
 This is

-respond to the “always-on, always-open shopping experience” that
+“always-on, always-open shopping experience” that online shoppers expect.

-no easy task.
-Let’s take a look at how multi carrier parcel shipping
+Let’s take a look at how multi carrier parcel shipping software can

 BETTER RATES, MORE ROUTES AND DELIVERY OPTIONS